Kolkhis/streamer-mode.nvim/README.md

   - Check [here](#levels) or `:h sm.levels` for more information on level behaviors.

-- Ability to create type out new environment variables without displaying them (secure level), like sudo password input.
+- Ability to type out new environment variables without displaying them (secure level), like sudo password input.

 ## Installation